Phone: 780.378.6130 Email: email@example.com Hours: 8 a.m. - 4 p.m.

-Since, by definition, distance learning does not require one to be in Canada, IRRC will not issue study permits or Co-Op work permits for this program.
+Since, by definition, distance learning does not require one to be in Canada, IRRC will not issue study permits or Co-Op work permits for this online program.

 If you have any questions about the program or application process, please contact us:

 This 1-year independent study program is an advanced practice intended for licensed opticians.

 Learn how to register through Alberta Post-Secondary Application System (APAS) or begin the application process.